cloverdx/cloverdx-server-docker/README.md

 Exported JMX ports:

 * ``8686`` - JMX monitoring of Server Core and Tomcat, use to monitor and analyse behavior of the core parts of server, i.e. scheduling, listeners, web UI, etc.
-* ``8687`` - JMX monitoring of Worker, use to monitor and analyse behavior of jobs, jobflows etc
+* ``8687`` - JMX monitoring of Worker, use to monitor and analyse behavior of jobs, jobflows etc.

 ---